-The Best Encrypted Messaging Apps You Should Use Today
+Best Encrypted Messaging Apps You Should Use Today

-Do you want to know which is the best encrypted messaging app out there and how it can protect your valuable data?
+Do you want to know which are the best encrypted messaging apps out there and how it can protect your valuable data?
 This guide might be exactly what you’re looking for.

-We compiled a list of useful encrypted apps because the struggle for keeping our data secure is fiercer than ever.
-Governments crave for it, companies seek access to it, and cyber criminals probably want it the most.
+We compiled a list of reliable encrypted messaging apps because the struggle for keeping our data secure is fiercer than ever.
+Governments crave it, companies seek access to it, and cybercriminals probably want it the most.

 App cost: FREE